OrchardCMS/OrchardCore/src/OrchardCore/OrchardCore/Environment/Shell/README.md

 }
 ```

-Each OrchardCore module has it's own configuration section under the `OrchardCore` section
+Each Orchard Core module has its own configuration section under the `OrchardCore` section

 ```
 {
   "OrchardCore": {
-    "OrchardCore.Media":{
+    "OrchardCore.Media": {
       ... individual module configuration ...
     }
   }
 }
 ```

-In addition you can specify a `Tenant` Setting by using the Tenant Name, in this example the `Default` tenant.
-The Tenant must exist, and you need to include a `State` key for it to be recognised by `IShellConfiguration`.
+In addition you can specify a `Tenant` setting by using the Tenant Name, in this example the `Default` tenant.
+The tenant must exist and you need to include a `State` key for it to be recognized by `IShellConfiguration`.
 The value of the key is not important as the value in the `tenants.json` file will be used.
-Note: The tenant name is case sensitive.
+The tenant name is case sensitive.

 ```
 {